eagle840/killercoda-labs/workInProgress/netpy/step2.md

 9. **Documentation**: Provide comprehensive documentation for the program, including instructions on how to set it up, configure parameters, and interpret the results.
 This can help users understand and use the program effectively.

 By incorporating these suggestions, you can create a more robust and feature-rich DNS latency testing program that provides valuable insights into the performance of DNS servers and facilitates effective monitoring and troubleshooting.

+## dashboard

+To create a Kibana dashboard for the DNS latency data indexed in Elasticsearch, you can follow these steps to visualize and analyze the data effectively:

+1. **Create an Index Pattern**:
+   - In Kibana, go to Management > Index Patterns.
+   - Click on "Create index pattern" and enter the index pattern name (e.g., `dns_latency*`).
+   - Select the timestamp field as the Time Filter field to ensure time-based filtering in visualizations.

+2. **Create Visualizations**:
+   - Go to Visualize in Kibana and create visualizations based on the DNS latency data.
+Some suggested visualizations include:
+     - Line chart showing average latency over time.
+     - Data table displaying latency values for each DNS server and domain.
+     - Bar chart showing latency distribution across different domains.
+     - Pie chart illustrating latency distribution by DNS server.

+3. **Build a Dashboard**:
+   - Once you have created the visualizations, go to Dashboard in Kibana.
+   - Click on "Create dashboard" and add the visualizations you created to the dashboard layout.
+   - Arrange the visualizations to provide a comprehensive view of the DNS latency data.

+4. **Add Filters and Interactivity**:
+   - Utilize filters in the dashboard to allow users to drill down into specific DNS servers, domains, or time ranges.
+   - Add date range filters to enable users to select custom time periods for analysis.

+5. **Save and Share the Dashboard**:
+   - Save the dashboard in Kibana to access it later or share it with other team members.
+   - You can also export the dashboard as a PDF or PNG for reporting purposes.

+By following these steps, you can create a Kibana dashboard that provides insights into the DNS latency data collected and indexed in Elasticsearch.
+Customizing the visualizations and dashboard layout based on your specific requirements will help in monitoring and analyzing the performance of DNS servers effectively.